-1. Glass Dome
+1. Glass Dome, Diffuser

-A glass dome create a sealed environment for the detector and protects it against the dirt, rain and wind.
-Besides the mechanical protection, the optical properties of the glass dome minimize the undesired influence of long wave radiation on the shortwave radiation: the dome of the EKO pyranometers is only transparent for radiation emitted by the sun.
+A glass dome creates a sealed environment for the detector and protects it against dirt and rain.
+The dome of the EKO pyranometers is only transparent for radiation emitted by the sun.
 Hence they block the undesired infrared radiation emitted by the Earth's atmosphere.
-The glass dome of all EKO thermopile pyranometers permit to measure the cosine-weighted global solar irradiance over the entire hemisphere, i.e. with a field-of-view of 180 degree.
+By the combination of the glass dome and the diffuser, it improves the cosine response generated by the incident light from the entire hemisphere.

-2. Detector
+2. Sensor